-- Students will find greater ease and success in their training if their abilities in mathematics, reading, and writing are at a sufficient level.
-NIC Assessment Services is available to provide Math and English assessments year round.
-For students who do need to refresh their skills or upgrade in a few areas, those classes are available tuition-free at NIC. - Students are encouraged to develop a workplace plan with their employer to make sure they are practicing all related trade skills. - School training periods can be very intense, especially because of the quantity of reading you will be required to do.
-Whenever possible, students are encouraged to complete reading in advance. - The math pre-test link is a review exercise and can be used as an indicator of your current math skills.
+- You will find greater ease and success in your training if your abilities in mathematics, reading and writing are at a sufficient level.
+NIC Assessment Services is available to provide math and English assessments year-round.
+If you need to refresh your skills or upgrade in a few areas, those classes are available at NIC. - You are encouraged to develop a workplace plan with your employer to make sure you are practicing all related trade skills. - School training periods can be very intense, especially because of the quantity of reading you will be required to do.
+Whenever possible, you are encouraged to complete readings in advance. - The math pre-test link is a review exercise and can be used as an indicator of your current math skills.
 Should you find you need further support please contact our student services department about upgrading classes.